lisezmoi/scri.ch/README.md

 ## How to use

 1. Draw on the main blank page
-2. Save using the "save" button
+2. Save using the "Save" button
 3. Copy the url and share it
 4. Continue your drawing or make a new one by clicking on the "New" button